 The people who call Califon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Califon residents report their race to be White, followed by Asian.
 Important ancestries of people in Califon include German, Italian, English, and Polish.

 The most common language spoken in Califon is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Tagalog and Polish.